-has important advantages over other MEA preparation methods [24].
+The catalyst-coated membrane (CCM) preparation method of MEAs has important advantages over other MEA preparation methods [24].
 In CCM approach, the catalyst-electrode are directly coated on either side of the membrane.
 In this work, the technique employed for such coating is spray-deposition [24].
-The catalyst-ink for spray coating consists of the calculated amount of catalyst for desired catalyst loading, isopropanol (2-propanol, > 99.7%, Panreac Química), and Nafion ionomer (Nafion, D-521 dispersion, 5% w/w in water and 1-propanol, Alfa Aesar).
+The catalyst-ink for spray coating consists in the calculated amount of catalyst for desired catalyst loading, isopropanol (2-propanol, >99.7%, Panreac Química), and Nafion ionomer (Nafion, D-521 dispersion, 5% w/w in water and 1-propanol, Alfa Aesar).
 The amount of Nafion ionomer added to ink was adjusted to have dry Nafion amounting 15.4 wt% of total weight of catalyst and the carbon additive.
-The prepared catalyst-isopropanol-Nafion mixture was ultra-sonicated for 1 h, prior to the coating processes.
-Spray-coating of the catalyst-ink on a preheated (at 85 °C) Nafion membrane was performed using a hand-held spray-gun (0.25 mm nozzle diameter.
-Ventus Titan).
-The active area of these MEAs was kept fixed to 4 (2 \times 2) cm2.
+The prepared catalyst-isopropanol-Nafion mixture was ultra-sonicated for 1 h, prior to the coating and spraying processes.
+Spraycoating of the catalyst-ink on a preheated (at 85° C) Nafion membrane was performed using a hand-held spray-gun (0.25 mm nozzle diameter, Ventus Titan).
+The active area of these MEAs was kept fixed to 4 (2 x 2) cm2.
 The homogeneity of the coated catalysts was assured by reproducible electrolysis performance of the fabricated MEAs.